By Diane Small

 Oversized, baggy clothes may hang well on young, thin bodies, but a more sophisticated look is moving beyond ‘baggy’ to ‘loose’.
 It’s more universally flattering, and if you work in a casual office environment, it’s more work-appropriate.

 We love this example below from 90 Percent, for example.
 The sweatshirt is ethically made from pure, organic cotton, and while it’s roomy enough to be comfortable, it’s not so large that it engulfs your figure completely.

 5. Limit the Logos

 Don’t get flashy with an obnoxious amount of logos, or you’ll end up looking like a walking NASCAR advert.
 Try to limit your look to one brand logo piece and keep all of your other items more understated.
 After all, unless you’re being paid to advertise it, why wear your brand loyalty (literally) on your sleeves?
-Better to wear street artist’s art, as seen on this tee by Kuro, below.
+Better to wear a well cut, plain shirt, like this organic cotton one by Bassike, below.

 Otherwise, you can go for brands that only apply subtle logos to their items, like Stella McCartney, above, or forego the logo altogether.

 Just because you love the look of a baseball cap, for example, doesn’t mean you need to pair it with a 100% sportswear look.
 Take one sporty element and mix it up with something more formal, like a blazer – you may be surprised at the casually sophisticated result, like this one by Rag & Bone, below.

 Just because you find yourself with more responsibilities, having to live and work among peers of different tastes and expectations, doesn’t mean you need to hide your fashion away.
 Streetwear is for all ages, and with a bit of style savvy, it can be appropriate for all situations.